-LAMP has an opening for one graduate student starting in Fall 2014.
+LAMP has an opening for two graduate students starting in Fall 2016.
 Interested applicants should send their materials to Professor Paul W. Leu at ude.ttip@uelp.

 We are currently looking for ambitious graduate students to perform experimental and theoretical studies related to nanostructures.
 Students must possess a B.S. degree in Industrial Engineering, Mechanical Engineering, Electrical Engineering, Materials Science, or relevant field.
 The following materials are required for application: